 ConFraud is a website that publishes articles about fraud cases, scams, and consumer complaints.
 If you have been named in a ConFraud article, it can rank prominently on Google for your name and cause real damage to your reputation.
 The site is not one of the major court database scrapers, so the removal process is different from what we outline in our court record removal guides.
 Here is what actually works.

-Start by Emailing ConFraud Directly
+Start by emailing ConFraud directly

 The most effective first step is to contact ConFraud directly and request removal or correction of the article.
 Send a polite, professional email explaining who you are, which article you are referencing, and why the article should be removed or updated.
 If the case was dismissed, charges were dropped, or the matter was resolved, include documentation.
 If the article contains factual errors, point them out specifically.